bowmanjd/pycon23-proposals/pycon23-friendly-coworkers.md

 Currently a software engineer using SQL to convert data between systems, I have been a middle and high school teacher, software developer, IT director, data wrangler, and always a hobbyist developer.
 I feel comfortable in front of people.
 My co-workers don't use Python, either (yet).

+I just presented at OLF (Ohio LinuxFest) on December 2, 2022, on using Python to manage Linux systems.
+Slides are available at olf22.bowmanjd.com and the video can be viewed on Youtube at https://youtu.be/DjOgRbHnvwU?t=465 (should start around 7 minutes, 45 seconds in).

+A slide deck for a 2019 talk I gave at a local tech conference, introducing Python to IT professionals: bowmanjd.github.io/ttl/python-data/#1

+linkedin.com/in/jonathan-d-bowman/
+twitter.com/jdbowman
+Various blog articles at dev.to/bowmanjd